pr0li/flare-on-greek-python/README.md

-# flare-on-greek-python
+# 2017 Flare-On's "Greek to me" python script
-A python script I made to bruteforce solution for greek_to_me.exe, from 2017 Flare-On's Challenge, level 3.
+A python script I made to bruteforce solution for *greek_to_me.exe*, from 2017 Flare-On Challenge, level 3.